open-telemetry/opentelemetry-java/README.md

   * [metrics api](api/metrics/src/main/java/io/opentelemetry/api/metrics/) alpha code for the metrics API.
 * [extensions](extensions/) define additional API extensions, which are not part of the core API.
 * [sdk](sdk/) defines the implementation of the OpenTelemetry API.
-* [sdk-extensions](sdk-extensions/) define additional SDK extensions, which are not part of the core SDK.
+* [sdk-extensions](sdk-extensions/) defines additional SDK extensions, which are not part of the core SDK.
 * [OpenTracing shim](opentracing-shim/) defines a bridge layer from OpenTracing to the OpenTelemetry API.
+* [OpenCensus shim](opencensus-shim/) defines a bridge layer from OpenCensus to the OpenTelemetry API.
 * [examples](examples/) on how to use the APIs, SDK, and standard exporters.

 We would love to hear from the larger community: please provide feedback proactively.